whatsinport

 The Trieste Maritime Station, which is also used as a congress center, is located in the Customs port, in the heart of Trieste.
 The Maritime station acts as the cruise terminal and ticket office to both international cruises as well as short-distance car and passenger ferry lines operating between the gulf and the nearby coastline of Slovenia and Croatia.

-How to get to Triest.
+How to get to Trieste.

-From the airport: If you're travelling to or from Trieste itself, 20 miles away, the easiest way to travel is to take the number 51 bus which runs along near the coast to Trieste bus station (which is alongside the railway station).
+From the airport: If you're traveling to or from Trieste itself, 20 miles away, the easiest way to travel is to take the number 51 bus which runs along near the coast to Trieste bus station (which is alongside the railway station).
 A single ticket costs €3, buses are generally half-hourly on weekdays, and the journey takes approximately 50 minutes.
 Look out for Castello Miramare on your right as you journey along the coast Tickets can be purchased at city bus/coach stations or at the airport: in the Arrivals Hall, with an automatic machine for self ticketing at the Post Office.

-Taxies are available outside the Arrivals hall from 08.00 to 24.00.
+Taxis are available outside the Arrivals hall from 08.00 to 24.00.

 Printable map to take along.